 If you are choosing CHOP solely for proton therapy, we will work in collaboration with your home care team, making recommendations to your primary oncologist and ensuring all parties are kept informed throughout the process.

 One of our pediatric oncologists with expertise in your child’s specific cancer will oversee and coordinate treatment while you are in Philadelphia for proton therapy.
 If your child needs lab work, chemotherapy, imaging or other types of services, we’ll work with your primary oncologist to facilitate these procedures, services and treatments while you are away from home.

-You will have access to the full resources of CHOP's Cancer Center, including psychosocial services which provide support for your child's siblings and your entire family.
-For outpatient children ages five and up who are missing classes at school, our teachers work in partnership with your home teachers to help kids stay on track with their studies.
+You will have access to the full resources of CHOP's Cancer Center, including psychosocial services that provide support for your child's siblings and your entire family.
+For outpatient children ages 5 and up who are missing classes at school, our teachers work in partnership with your home teachers to help kids stay on track with their studies.
 Rest assured, your child is getting the very best care available in the world while at CHOP.

 What to send prior to your child's appointment

 - Pathology slides (must be sent by overnight delivery)

 - Copies of diagnostic films such as CT scans, MRIs, ultrasounds and X-rays on a DICOM formatted CD